Arthwr/Arthwr/README.md

-- 👋 Hi, I’m Arthur Utegenov.
+-  Hi, I’m Arthur.
 I am from Kazakhstan.
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning and working with : React & Astro & Tailwind CSS
-- 💞️ I’m looking to collaborate on anything that will provide me with web dev experience.
+I am self-learner that is passionate about web dev and programming.
+-  My current tech stack:
+    - React / Next.js
+    - Node / Express.js
+    - Astro
+- I'm open to collaborating on open-source projects.
-- 📫 You can reach me at : artyr007@gmail.com
+- You can reach me at : artyr007@gmail.com

 <!---
 Arthwr/Arthwr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.